Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Cascais – best for upscale coastal living near Lisbon

-Cascais is ideal for Americans seeking a coastal lifestyle with easy access to Lisbon.
-The town combines beaches, family-friendly neighborhoods, and high-quality schools, but living costs are higher, reflecting premium housing and exclusive amenities.
+Cascais is widely considered the best area to live in Portugal for families who want beaches and top schools within commuting distance of Lisbon.
+The town combines family-friendly neighborhoods and high-quality schools, but living costs are higher, reflecting premium housing and exclusive amenities.

 Best for: Coastal living, top schools, family-friendly neighborhoods